 Rent a car (and read up on the proper rental insurance) and make a circle covering the entire country and experience the best family castle hotels of Ireland.

 The 7 Best Castles To Stay in Ireland with Kids

 Home to the famed Cliffs of Moher, historic castles, and stunning coastlines, western Ireland’s magic is apparent the moment you arrive.

-Located just minutes from Shannon Airport and a short drive to the Wild Atlantic Way, Dromoland Castle is perfectly positioned for a deluxe home base to explore this area.
+Located just minutes from Shannon Airport and a short drive to the Wild Atlantic Way, Dromoland Castle (read our full review) is perfectly positioned for a deluxe home base to explore this area.
 This is a prestigious Legend Preferred Hotel that embraces families and offers kids clubs during peak school and summer breaks, and children will likely receive personalized cookies and milk at bedtime.
 Baby-sitting is also available for date night dinners at the Castle’s Earl of Thurmond restaurant.